rtlabs-com/p-net/doc/prepare_raspberrypi.rst

     stty cols 150 rows 40

-You can for example add it to your ``.bashrc`` file on the Raspberry Pi.
+You can for example add it to your :file:`.bashrc` file on the Raspberry Pi.

 In order to speed up the boot time, you might want to disable some functionality not necessary for Profinet applications.
 For example::